 Researching the Lifecourse: Critical Reflections from the Social Sciences (2015) edited collection with Irene Hardill, Policy Press

 Intergenerational Space (2014) edited collection with Robert Vanderbeck, Routledge

-N. Worth (Forthcoming) ‘Coping with insecure work: Millennials and the intergenerational transfer of wealth and resources’ Millennial City: Trends, Implications, and Prospects for Urban Planning and Policy Markus Moos, Deirdre Pfeiffer & Tara Vinodrai (eds.)
+N. Worth (2017) ‘Coping with insecure work: Millennials and the intergenerational transfer of wealth and resources’ Millennial City: Trends, Implications, and Prospects for Urban Planning and Policy Markus Moos, Deirdre Pfeiffer & Tara Vinodrai (eds.)
 Routledge

 N. Worth (2015) ‘Age identity and the geographies of children and young people’ in N. Worth & C. Dwyer (eds) Identities and Subjectivities, Volume 4, in Skelton, T. (editor-in-chief) Geographies of Children and Young People Springer

 N. Worth (2014) ‘Youth, relationality, and space: conceptual resources for Youth Studies from Critical Human Geography’ for Springer Handbook of Youth Studies

 N. Worth (2016) ‘Who we are at work: millennial women, everyday inequalities and insecure work Gender Place & Culture 23:9 pp. 1302-1314